ultralytics/ultralytics/docs/en/models/yolov10.md

 The architecture of YOLOv10 builds upon the strengths of previous YOLO models while introducing several key innovations.
 The model architecture consists of the following components:

 1. **Backbone**: Responsible for feature extraction, the backbone in YOLOv10 uses an enhanced version of CSPNet (Cross Stage Partial Network) to improve gradient flow and reduce computational redundancy.
 2. **Neck**: The neck is designed to aggregate features from different scales and passes them to the head.
-It includes PAN (Path Aggregation Network) layers for effective multi-scale feature fusion.
+It includes PAN (Path Aggregation Network) layers for effective multiscale feature fusion.
 3. **One-to-Many Head**: Generates multiple predictions per object during training to provide rich supervisory signals and improve learning accuracy.
 4. **One-to-One Head**: Generates a single best prediction per object during inference to eliminate the need for NMS, thereby reducing latency and improving efficiency.